dmlarionov/RabbitMQ.TraceableMessaging/README.md

 - `RabbitMQ.TraceableMessaging.ApplicationInsights` or your own implementation.
 - `RabbitMQ.TraceableMessaging.Jwt` or your own implementation.

-Create request and response types in library project then reference to it from both service and clients.
-Reply types have to inherit from `RabbitMQ.TraceableMessaging.Models.Reply`.
+Create request and response types in some library project then reference to it from both service and clients.
+Reply types have to inherit from `RabbitMQ.TraceableMessaging.Models.Reply` class.

-Simple service class built from scratch may look like:
+Your simplest (without authorization) service class may look like:

 ```csharp
 using Microsoft.ApplicationInsights.Extensibility;